finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the holding adjustments should be undone. try {
-      DeletedEntityResponse result = apiInstance.cancelAdjustHoldings(scope, code, effectiveAt);
+      DeletedEntityResponse result = apiInstance.cancelAdjustHoldings(scope, code, effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#cancelAdjustHoldings");